-- 4.74.
-During inspection of the transport operations of the consignee, the competent authority should consider verifying that: - (a) A management system covering all applicable activities is established and implemented. - (b) A radiation protection programme has been established and implemented that meets the requirements of para.
-302 of the Transport Regulations [1].
-Further recommendations on radiation protection programmes are provided in paras 4.83-4.85 of this Safety Guide. - (c) Workers receive appropriate training commensurate with their duties. - (d) Appropriate actions are taken in cases of non-compliance in accordance with the requirements of para.
-309 of the Transport Regulations [1].
+4.81.
+During inspection of the transport operations of the consignee, the competent authority should consider verifying the following:

+- (a) A management system that meets the requirements of para.
+306 of the Transport Regulations and which covers all applicable activities is established and implemented. - (b) A radiation protection programme has been established and implemented that meets the requirements of para.
+302 of the Transport Regulations.
+Further recommendations on radiation protection programmes are provided in paras 4.63-4.64 of this Safety Guide. - (c) Workers receive appropriate training commensurate with their duties. - (d) Appropriate actions are taken in cases of non-compliance in accordance with the requirements of para.
+309 of the Transport Regulations.